Dealing With the Coronavirus: Dos and Don'ts of Essential Oil Use (Updated April 2020)

 Essential Oils and Coronavirus

 Because of the worldwide prevalence of coronavirus, people are anxious about the development of a cure and a vaccine.
 Considering the high death rates caused by this disease, it’s no wonder that many are resorting to alternative medicine, which includes essential oil use.
-As was mentioned before, the FDA has already warned some companies against promoting and selling fraudulent products as a cure or prevention of the coronavirus.
-The administration stated that these products are posing a threat to public health as these can discourage customers to get appropriate medical treatment.

 Just to reiterate, there’s no cure for COVID-19 at the moment.
 That said, using essential oils is neither an effective medical cure nor preventive measure when dealing with this new virus.
 There is currently no evidence or scientific research to support the claim that essential oils can be used to treat and prevent this type of illness.